 You should consult with your committee about an acceptable date/time and reserve a room.
-You must file a Schedule of Examination Form (available from the Graduate School web site at http://www.gradschool.cornell.edu/?p=11) by June 15.
+You must file a Schedule of Examination Form (on-line and available from the Graduate School Forms web site by June 15.
 The completed Schedule of Exam form for the A-exam must be filed with the Graduate School at least seven (7) days prior to the date of the exam.
-This form must be signed by all of the members of the Special Committee, the Director of Graduate Studies, and one of the GFAs.
+This form must be electronically signed by all of the members of the Special Committee, the Director of Graduate Studies, and one of the GFAs.

 Genetics, Genomics and Development graduate students have the option in their second year to take BioMG8380, Methods and Logic II (or SOS, Skills of a Scientist), taught by David Shalloway (with permission of Dr. Shalloway).
 This course provides a good preparation for the A-exam because assignments are given in which students write and critique grant proposals relevant to their thesis work.
 In addition, students are taught analytical and statistical skills and are introduced to career paths that are pursued by many of our graduates.